 This is probably one of the most popular question on every couple's mind!
-So without further ado, my pricing averages around $200/hour.
-To unpack that a little bit, for example, a Wednesday wedding in the dead of winter will probably be priced lower than a Saturday in June.
-Other considerations that go into my quote would be travel, overtime, the number of guests you have etc. My pricing may also be lower if your wedding date is, say, tomorrow, and I have your date available.
+My average pricing is around $2,000 for a full day wedding.
+To unpack that a little bit, a Sunday wedding in the dead of winter will probably be priced lower than a Saturday in September.
+Other considerations that go into my quote would be location, overtime, and holidays.
+My pricing may also be lower if your wedding date is, say, tomorrow, and I have your date available.
 I would rather be shooting!

 This is probably the second most asked question.
 After this, there's no particular order to the FAQ.

 But unfortunately, I don't have a public answer for you on this one!
 You'll have to get in touch with me and schedule a consultation to hear everything I have to offer!
 You're probably guaranteed to get a few pictures back, though.

 How long have you been a wedding photographer?

 As of September, 2019, it will be 12 years!

 How many weddings have you photographed?